 Often after reading a good article one of my first thoughts is wow, I need to share this information, and generally the immediate people that come to mind tend to be those close by or whom I am in frequent contact – clearly this limits distribution.

-I am a co-founder of Form Partners LLC, a Hawaii and Phoenix based commercial real estate development company.
+I was a co-founder of a boutique Hawaii and Phoenix based commercial real estate development company.
+I worked for a public REIT (Real Estate Investment Trust) and now I work at the largest land trust in Hawaii.
 A more specific bio can be found on LinkedIn.
-Essentially, my background is in finance and I’ve had keen interest in world events and economics for the last 17 years.
-I’ve been reading The Economist every week since I graduated from College and have added numerous other sources along the way.
+Essentially, my background is in finance and I have a keen interest in world events and economics.